cabforum/servercert/docs/BR.md

 CAs MAY continue to use their existing SHA-1 Root Certificates.

 Subscriber certificates SHOULD NOT chain up to a SHA-1 Subordinate CA Certificate.

+For CA Certificates that contain ECC keys, CAs MUST sign data using a hash function with an output length equal to the bit length of the key.
+* For keys using NIST P-256, CAs MUST sign data using the ecdsa-with-SHA256 (OID: 1.2.840.10045.4.3.2) signature algorithm, thus using SHA-256 as the hash function.
+* For keys using NIST P-384, CAs MUST sign data using the ecdsa-with-SHA384 (OID: 1.2.840.10045.4.3.3) signature algorithm, thus using SHA-384 as the hash function.

 ### 7.1.4 Name Forms